-For some, the events that caused the trauma were prolonged, such as ongoing abuse, imprisonment or torture, whereas for others a single event, such as a terrible accident or natural disaster may have been the cause.
+For some, the events that caused the trauma were prolonged, such as ongoing abuse, imprisonment or torture, whereas for others a single event, such as a terrible accident, sudden loss of a loved one or natural disaster may have been the cause.

 Traumatic events do not have to be directly experienced to cause PTSD - indirect exposure, including seeing or reading reports of multiple traumatising events can also lead to the disorder – for example, a number of moderators employed to keep violent and sexual content off Facebook and YouTube display symptoms of PTSD .

 Although any traumatic event can be a cause of post-traumatic stress, some of the more common triggers include:

 - Domestic violence or abuse

 - Childhood abuse - physical, sexual or emotional